imswarnil/My-Career/_posts/2023-09-18-how-to-get-job.md

 ---
 title: How To Setup Naked Domain SSL With Github Pages
-author: daniel
+author: swarnil
-categories: [news, updates]
+categories: [news, feathured]
 ---

 #### Sections in this article